How to Speak Portuguese in 4 Simple Steps

-Wouldn’t it be great to become fluent in this beautiful language?
+Wouldn’t it be great to become fluent in a beautiful language like Portuguese?

 If this is your first foray into language learning, though, you might be asking yourself: How do I get started?

-Keep reading as we show you how to best tackle your Portuguese language endeavors.
+Keep reading as we show you how to best tackle your Portuguese language endeavors, in 4 steps.

 1. Choose a Portuguese dialect